seppinho/nf-imputationserver-panels/README.md

 # imputation-panels
 This repository includes a Nextflow pipeline to shuffle reference panels and compress it as msav files for Minimac4.
+It works with all data formats rand-recom supports (tested with vcf.gz, bcf).

 ## Getting started
 ```